 Sinéad Carey who heads up COPE Galway’s Homeless Services is also taking part in the Sleep Out.
 Sinead sees first-hand the daily challenges that homelessness presents: “Homelessness isn’t limited to people we see sleeping on the street, in bus shelters, doorways and parks.
 Here in Galway, where a lack of affordable housing has pushed people into substandard accommodation, we regularly meet people who are living in cars and garages or surviving by couch surfing and living in extremely overcrowded conditions.”

 COPE Galway supports people to move on from homelessness, secure accommodation, set up their homes and sustain independent living and provides skills development and befriending initiatives.
 As well as upgrading emergency accommodation environments, Sinéad would like to see some of the funds raised used for new initiatives including setting up peer to peer groups.
-“These would equip people experiencing poor mental health to develop skills and knowledge and to have greater confidence around how to access the services they need,” she said.
+“These would equip people experiencing poor mental health to develop skills and knowledge and to have greater confidence around how to access the services they need.”

 The funds raised through the Business Sleep Out have allowed the expansion of services and new initiatives such as community-based housing, outreach support for people sleeping rough and the swift adaptations to ensure continuity of service during the challenges of the pandemic.